The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 ## 1﻿.2 Where to Unlock Viper

-V﻿iper can be unlocked in Ul'dah from \[PLACEHOLDER - Will be updated when we know the quest location].
-Picking up the quest requires having at least one level 80 Disciple of War or Magic, as well as the purchase of the Dawntrail expansion.
+V﻿iper can be unlocked in Ul'dah at from Worried Weaver at (X: 9.3, Y:9.2).
+The Quest is called "Enter the Viper," and picking it up requires having at least one level 80 Disciple of War or Magic, as well as the purchase of the Dawntrail expansion.

 ## 1﻿.3 Skills Overview